no-more-secrets/parsco/README.md

 the `chr` combinator can do on its own).

 ### `exhaust`
-The `exhaust` parser runs the given parser and then checks that the input buffers has been exhausted (if not, it fails).
+This parser runs the given parser and then checks that the input buffers has been exhausted (if not, it fails).
 Returns the result from the parser on success (i.e., when all input has been consumed).